Associate Professor & Presidential Impact Fellow

 Stephen Courtright is an associate professor and Presidential Impact Fellow in the Department of Management at Mays Business School.
 He earned a Ph.D. in Business Administration from the University of Iowa and a B.S. in Accounting from Brigham Young University-Idaho.

-As a teacher, Dr. Courtright received the Montague-Center for Teaching Excellence Scholar Award and was named a Faculty Fellow for Innovation in High-Impact Learning Experiences.
-He teaches courses on organizational leadership and talent management at the undergraduate, masters, and doctoral levels.
+As a teacher, Dr. Courtright has received the Montague-Center for Teaching Excellence Scholar Award and was named a Faculty Fellow for Innovation in High-Impact Learning Experiences.
+He teaches courses on talent management and organizational leadership at the undergraduate, masters, and doctoral levels.
 He also does executive development seminars on these topics.

 Prior to earning his Ph.D., Dr. Courtright worked as an accountant.
 Most importantly, he and his wife, Nicole, are the proud parents of four wonderful and rambunctious children.